 Latest TRP Ratings: Choti Sarrdaarni Slips To 2nd Spot; Yehh Jadu Hai Jinn Ka Witnesses Jump

 The TRP/BARC ratings for Week 44 (October 26-November 1, 2019) are out!
 Zee TV's Kundali Bhagya is back at the top spot while Colors show Choti Sarrdaarni has dropped to the second spot.
-Star Plus' Yehh Jadu Hai Jinn Ka has witnesses a jump.
-While Shakti-Astitva Ke Ehsaas Kii has returned to the TRP chart, Tujhse Hai Raabta is out of the TRP race.
+Star Plus' Yehh Jadu Hai Jinn Ka has witnessed a jump.
+While Shakti-Astitva Ke Ehsaas Kii has returned to the TRP chart, Tujhse Hai Raabta is out of the reckoning.

 The channels - SAB TV, Sony TV, Star Plus, Colors TV and Zee TV have retained their top five spots.

-Kumkum Bhagya and Kundali Bhagya
+Kumkum Bhagya And Kundali Bhagya

 While Kumkum Bhagya has jumped to the fifth spot with 2.5 TRP ratings, its spin-off Kundali Bhagya has returned to the top spot with 2.6 ratings.